High Protein Breakfast UK — 12 Quick Ideas with 30g+ Protein

 - Whey protein powder — 20–25 g protein per scoop, 100–130 kcal.
 Stir into yogurt, oats, or pancake batter for a concentrated protein boost.

-Quick High-Protein Breakfasts for Busy Mornings
+Quick High-Protein Breakfasts For Busy Mornings

 The most common barrier to a high-protein breakfast is time.
 These options take under three minutes and require no cooking — ideal for weekday mornings.